Let me guess. You’ve been doing a lot of reading on cryptocurrencies and now you are thinking about mining some coins of your own?

 However, you sometimes need to pay a fee to join a mining pool, which you might find annoying!
 You will also have to share the reward out with the other miners instead of getting it all for yourself!

-Litecoin Mining Pool are one of the original pools and have been operating since 2011.
-One of the main benefits about Litecoin Mining Pool is that they don’t charge a fee!
+Litecoin Mining Pool is one of the original pools and has been operating since 2011.
+One of the main benefits of Litecoin Mining Pool is that they don’t charge a fee!

 They use a system called pay-per-share (PPS), which means that the amount of Litecoin rewards you get are based on the amount of power and electricity that you contribute.

-Antpool, located in China, are one of the largest Litecoin mining pools available.
+Antpool, located in China, is one of the largest Litecoin mining pools available.
 They also have pools available for other cryptocurrencies, such as Bitcoin and Ethereum.

-Although Antpool do not charge any fees to join, they do keep all of the transaction fees for any blocks that the pool mines.
+Although Antpool does not charge any fees to join, they do keep all of the transaction fees for any blocks that the pool mines.
 However, all of the block rewards are shared.